The European Council agreed to delay the United Kingdom’s withdrawal date until 31 January 2020.

-The Ministry of Social Affairs and Health, together with other authorities and actors, has prepared for the United Kingdom’s withdrawal from the European Union without an agreement.
+The Ministry of Social Affairs and Health, together with other authorities and actors, has prepared for the United Kingdom’s possible withdrawal from the European Union without an agreement.

 Brexit may affect the availability of some medicines in the EU.
 The Ministry of Social Affairs and Health, together with pharmaceutical sector’s authorities and stakeholders, has explored the potential abnormal situations and the related risks.
 Steps have been taken to prepare for various scenarios.

 In order to be granted marketing authorisation in the EU, medicines must meet the standards specified by the EU.
-If marketing authorisation has been granted in the UK, the pharmaceutical company in question must take steps to transfer the authorisation to another EU country.
+If marketing authorisation has been granted in the UK, the pharmaceutical company in question must take steps to transfer the authorisation holder to another EU country.
 According to the Finnish Medicines Agency, the majority of pharmaceutical companies have transferred their marketing authorisations or activities to an EU or EEA country to make sure their operations can continue normally after Brexit.
 The Finnish Medicines Agency has issued guidelines to marketing authorisation holders and other organisations on how take the necessary action to prevent supply failures.

 Situation updates will be provided, and cooperation with other actors in the pharmaceutical industry will continue in order to effectively manage the availability of medicines.
 If any problems arise, pharmaceutical companies, pharmaceutical wholesalers and pharmacies will work with health care professionals to identify substituting products in order to ensure uninterrupted care to patients.